Signs of damp

 Our damp proofing guide will provide all you need to know about damp problems and how to solve them.
-The four main causes of damp are Rising damp, penetrating damp, condensation and underground water ingress all require different damp proofing treatments to return the building back to normal and we will outline them all.
+The four main causes of damp are Rising damp, penetrating damp, condensation, and underground water ingress, and we will outline how to fix them all.

 If you require professional treatment, then our damp proofing specialists have been solving damp problems since 1951.
 Our experienced surveyors are fully trained and qualified to diagnose the exact cause of the problem and, if necessary, provide a treatment plan to remedy it.

-If you are concerned about damp in your home or commercial premises then our expert team are on hand to help, get in touch with us by calling 0800 633 5712 or complete the contact form below to book a survey.
-Alternatively continue reading to find out more about the various damp proofing services we can provide.
+Get in touch with us by calling us or complete the contact form below to book a survey.
+Alternatively, continue reading to find out more about the various damp proofing services we can provide.

 Most people start to think about damp proofing when symptoms of damp start to appear on their internal walls.
 Damp on walls causes aesthetic damage to paint, plaster, wallpaper, skirting boards and other fixtures and fittings but it can also lead to more serious problems such as rot which can affect structural timbers.

 Other problems associated with damp walls include exacerbated symptoms of asthma and other respiratory conditions and poor energy efficiency with higher bills as a result.
 If you notice damp walls in your property then we recommend acting fast to resolve the issue.
 Generally speaking, the sooner a damp wall is repaired the less deteriation it will suffer.